Content templates

 }

 }The example above sets a header for a media request.
-Even though you can define custom endpoints for media, in many cases, it is easier to extend the default media handling by registering an implementation of IStaticFilePreProcessor.
+Even though custom endpoints for media are supported, in many cases, it is easier to extend the default media handling by registering an implementation of IStaticFilePreProcessor.

 public class PdfStaticFilePreProcessor: IStaticFilePreProcessor {